celo-org/celo-l2-node-docker-compose/README.md

 ## Installation and Configuration

 Refer to the [previous instructions](#installation-and-configuration) and the [Celo Docs](https://docs.celo.org/cel2/operators/run-node) on how to run a node and configure it as an archive node.
-It is possible to run the archive node with snap sync instead of full sync; however, in that case you must wait approximately one week before you can verify the validity of older but still active games.
-During this period, the challenger will observe errors of the form `missing trie node ... state is not available`.

 ### Required steps